patchy631/agent-lightning/examples/tinker/README.md

 ## Troubleshooting tips

-- If the runner logs show `Triplet has no token_ids`, ensure your LiteLLM proxy returns logprobs and token IDs and the token IDs can be found in the store.
+- If the runner logs show `Triplet has no token_ids`, ensure your LiteLLM proxy returns logprobs and token IDs, and that the token IDs are present in the store.
 The provided adapter requires them to rebuild trajectories.
 See the debugging tutorial for more details.
 - CrewAI telemetry must stay disabled (see `.env.example`) so AgentOps traces remain self-contained; otherwise, you may see malformed traces.
 - Tune `learning_rate`, `batch_size` and `group_size` carefully.
 The training is sensitive to these hyper-parameters.